📋 In this article:

 - Prescribing antifungals adapted to the severity

-- Follow-up over 6 to 12 months to check for regrowth
+- Periodic follow-up during treatment to check for regrowth

 A complete examination costs the price of a standard podiatric consultation.
-Podiatric services are not covered by the RAMQ, but are generally covered by private insurance, the CSST, the SAAQ and the Veterans Affairs.
+Podiatric services are not covered by the RAMQ, but are generally covered by private insurance.
+To go further, visit our page on nail fungus in Gatineau and on therapeutic laser.

-If you’ve tried a nail polish for more than three months with no visible improvement, it’s worth talking about.
+If you’ve tried a non-prescription polish or prescription medication for more than three months with no visible improvement, it’s worth talking about.

 A complete evaluation makes it possible to confirm whether it is indeed a fungus, to measure its depth, and then to establish an appropriate care plan.